Jammu and Kashmir Public Service Commission

-Jammu and Kashmir Public Service Commission widely known as JKPSC, is a constitutional body formed by the Government of India under articles 128 and 133 which conducts the civil services examination for appointment to various civil services in the Indian administered union territory of Jammu and Kashmir.
-The JKPSC, autonomous body select the officers for various key positions in state civil services according to the merits of the candidates and the rules of reservation.
+The Jammu and Kashmir Public Service Commission (JKPSC) is a constitutional body of the union territory of Jammu and Kashmir, India, established by the Constitution of Jammu and Kashmir under articles 128 to 137.
+It is an autonomous body responsible for the recruitment of candidates for various government jobs under the Government of Jammu and Kashmir through competitive examinations, according to the merits of the candidates and the rules of reservation.

 History

 The history of Jammu and Kashmir Public Service Commission begins with the Jammu and Kashmir Civil Services Regulation volume-II, which explains the civil services of the state.
 The concept of conducting statewide competitive examination for appointment to specific posts came into consideration way back between 1954-1957.
 During the Dogra Rule Maharaja Hari Singh had introduced Civil Service examination for the first time in the state in 1941.
 Before that the Maharaja used to nominate candidates for civil service training who after completing the training would join the state government.
 Agha Nasir Ali was the first Kashmiri to top the civil service examination when they were introduced for the first time in 1941.
 He was the first Deputy Commissioner of Srinagar.
-Later, previous rules were revoked by the Kashmir Civil Service Rules-1954.
+Later, the previous rules were revoked by the Kashmir Civil Service Rules, 1954.
 The formation of JKPSC is revealed by the Indian public service commissions which further explains the Constitution of India in Part XXI along with Article 370, giving autonomous status.
 Section 128 of the Constitution of J&K describes the formation of JKPSC which indicates the commission was set up on 2 September 1957.